iocafe/pins/README.md

-# iocafe pins - interface to GPIO, ADC/DAC, PWM, etc.
+# iocafe pins library - interface to GPIO, ADC/DAC, PWM, etc.

 <b>COMPLETELY ON DRAFTING/PLANNING STAGE, NOT USEFUL.</b>

 Function of the "pins" is to:
 - Provide an application with hardware independent access to GPIO, analogs, PWM, timers, etc.
 - Provide subs to call forward hardware dependent IO library, like pigpio on Raspberry PI, HAL on STM32, IO simulation on PC and so forth.
-- Define hardware pin configuration in such way that it needs to be written only once, and is then available from C code, memory maps and in documentation.
+- Specify hardware pin configuration in such way that it needs to be written only once, and is then available from C code, memory maps and in documentation.

 Some ideas about implementation
 - Hardware speficic IO headers are not included in application (except when there is need to bypass "pins").